 ROBINSON ANCESTORS

 Margaret Robinson was born in about 1670 of Penwortham parish.
 She married Thomas Mackerell 29 March 1692 in Leyland.
 The only Margaret Robinson christened in Penwortham parish was Margreat Robinson, daughter of John and Margreat Robinson, christened 9 June 1678 in Penwortham.
 If this were our Margaret, then she would have been 14 years old at the time of her marriage to 31 year-old Thomas, a weaver of Leyland.
-It is possible, but unusual.
+It is possible, but very unusual.

 Penwortham